 When you arrive in New Zealand, you will need to apply for entry permission.
 You can do this by giving an immigration officer:

-- your completed arrival card which will be given to you on your flight to New Zealand
+- Completed arrival card will be given to you on your flight to New Zealand